jab-r/react-native-jsonschema-form/README.md

 ## Setup

-React Native Web JSONSchema Form was created to facilitate the development of `write once, run anywhere` web and mobile apps.
-In order to accomplish that, this library is heavily based on React Native and React Native Web.
+React Native JSONSchema Form was created to facilitate the development of mobile apps using JSON Schema for form generation and validation.

 ### Requirements